The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Introduction

 \section{Introduction}

-Implementing Dedicated Bus Lanes (DBLs) is a well-known intervention to improve the effectiveness of public transit.
+Traffic congestion can have a detrimental effect on public transit systems, and understanding and mitigating these effects is of critical importance for effective public transportation.
+Implementing Dedicated Bus Lanes (DBLs) is a well-known intervention to achieve this goal.
 A DBL is a designated lane for bus transit, which avoids congestion and substantially lowers the travel time for riders.
 This makes transit more attractive, encouraging more travelers to adopt public transportation.
 Increased ridership in turn leads to a plethora of benefits, including fewer cars on the road, less emission, and increased revenue for transit operators that can be used to further improve service.

-This paper studies to what extent the benefits of DBLs apply to On-Demand Multimodal Transit Systems (ODMTS).
-ODMTS is a novel type of transit system that combines traditional rail and bus networks with on-demand shuttles \citep{VanHentenryck2019-DemandMobilitySystems}.
+This paper studies the impact of congestion and DBLs on novel On-Demand Multimodal Transit Systems (ODMTS).
+ODMTS combine traditional rail and bus networks with on-demand shuttles \citep{VanHentenryck2019-DemandMobilitySystems}.
 Trains and buses serve the busy corridors on a fixed schedule, while shuttles dynamically serve the first and last miles.
 Figure~\ref{fig:odmts_example} provides an example of an ODMTS and the path of a single passenger.
 Passengers provide their origin and destination through a mobile application, after which the ODMTS provides a route to serve them.
 In this case, a passenger is picked up by an on-demand shuttle close to their origin and brought to the train station.
 The passenger is then instructed to take a train and a bus, which both run on a fixed schedule.
 When the passenger arrives at the bus station closest to the destination, another on-demand shuttle is ready to pick them up and serve the last mile.
 The \citet{SAML2020-HowDemandMultimodal} provides a \href{https://sam.isye.gatech.edu/projects/demand-multimodal-transit-systems}{video} of this process.